-Does the applicant provide a comprehensive workplan that includes a description of proposed tasks, subtasks, and associated required and optional program activities; a timeline for completion of key tasks and deliverables; and partners involved in implementing each task and subtask?
-Does the workplan provide sufficient description of how tasks will advance the APGP Program Objectives.
+- Does the applicant provide a comprehensive workplan that includes a description of proposed tasks, subtasks, and associated required and optional program activities; a timeline for completion of key tasks and deliverables; and partners involved in implementing each task and subtask?
+Does the workplan provide a sufficient description of how tasks will advance the APGP Core Project Components.
 Does the workbook include a feasible timeline for completion of key tasks and deliverables?
-(8 points)

-2. Does the budget demonstrate meaningful costs that are well-aligned with the workplan and corresponds to project objectives and APGP goals.
+(8 points) - 2.
+Does the budget demonstrate meaningful costs that are well-aligned with the workplan and correspond to project objectives and APGP goals.
 Is sufficient funding allocated to ensure effective implementation?
-Does the proposed budget allocate resources across entities within the proposed partnership to lead or support specific activities that reflect their strengths and experience?
+Does the proposed budget demonstrate an equitable allocate resources across entities within the proposed partnership to lead or support specific activities that reflect their strengths and experience?
 (7 points)

-See Appendix E. Workplan and Budget to review the scoring criteria associated with each question.
+Refer to Appendix E. Workplan and Budget to review the scoring criteria associated with each question.

-Interview
+Finalist Interview

-Top scoring applicants after the internal and Interagency Review will be invited to a finalist interview with OPR staff.
+Top scoring Applicants after the internal and Interagency Review will be invited to a finalist interview with OPR staff.
 These interviews enable reviewers to ask clarifying questions and dig deeper into the applicant's proposals.
 Applicants will receive up to 10 additional points from the interview portion in addition to the 90 base points available from the submitted application components.
-Applicants are encouraged to include as many project partners as they would like in the interview to demonstrate the strength of partnerships, describe proposed activities.
+Applicants should include as many project partners as possible in the interview to demonstrate the strength and diversity of leadership within the partnerships.
 Interview responses will be assessed to the degree applicants' responses:

 - 1. Present a clear vision of the projects proposed tasks and meaningful approach to climate adaptation.
 (4 points) - 2.
-Articulates how the proposed workplan aligns with the core program components and APGP priorities.
-(3 points) - 3.
-Demonstrates strength and diversity of the partnership and a vision for the role of each partner.
+Articulates how the proposed workplan aligns with the core program components and APGP Goals.
 (3 points)

+3. Demonstrates strength and diversity of the partnership and a vision for the role of each partner.
+(3 points)

-See Appendix E. Interview to review the scoring criteria associated with each question.
+Refer to Appendix E. Finalist Interview to review the scoring criteria associated with each question.

-3. Grant Administration 3.1.
+3. Grant Administration

+3.1.
 Grant Management